What is a Foreign LLC? (Everything You Should Know)

 Conducting business in one state doesn't necessarily imply you have to register as a foreign LLC in another state.

-If your address or headquarter, for example, are located in Florida but do business across U.S. borders, then the chances are that you have to register as a foreign LLC.
+If your address or headquarters, for example, are located in Florida but transacting business across U.S. borders, then the chances are that you have to register as a foreign LLC.

-The same applies if you're a resident of, say, Texas but have a physical business in California, such as a warehouse, a bank account, or real estate.
+The same applies if you're a resident of Texas but have a physical business in California, such as a warehouse, a business bank account, or real estate.

 What about residency?

-It's not what you think - it has nothing to do with your personal state of residence but the business' location, which is determined by its physical address or where its bank accounts are located (if any).
+A foreign LLC has nothing to do with your personal state of residence but the business' location, which is determined by its physical address or bank accounts (if any).

-If you're still unsure whether or not you need a foreign LLC for interstate commerce, then it's always best to consult an accountant or attorney who specializes in business law.
+If you're still unsure whether or not you need a foreign LLC for interstate commerce, it's always best to consult an accountant or attorney specializing in business law.

-However, the safest way to be sure if your need a foreign LLC is to visit the Secretary of State website or contact them directly.
+However, the safest way to be sure if you need a foreign LLC is to visit the Secretary of State's website or contact them directly.

 "Transacting business" is not limited to commercial activities only.
 Most states describe and allow business activities that a foreign LLC can undertake without registering.